vitessio/website/content/en/docs/user-guides/authorization.md

    catch misconfigurations resulting in blanket access to authenticated users.
- * `-queryserver-config-enable-table-acl-dry-run`:  Set to `true` to check the table ACL at runtime, and emit only emit the [TableACLPseudoDenied](../configuring-components/#tableaclallowed-tableacldenied-tableaclpseudodenied) metric if a request would have been blocked.
+ * `-queryserver-config-enable-table-acl-dry-run`:  Set to `true` to check the table ACL at runtime, and only emit the [TableACLPseudoDenied](../configuring-components/#tableaclallowed-tableacldenied-tableaclpseudodenied) metric if a request would have been blocked.
 The request is then allowed to pass, even if the ACL determined it should be blocked.
-Used for testing ACL policies.
+This can be used for testing new or updated ACL policies.
    Default is `false`.
- * `-queryserver-config-strict-table-acl`: Set to `true` to enforce table ACL checking.  **Needs to be enabled for your ACLs to have any effect.**
+ * `-queryserver-config-strict-table-acl`: Set to `true` to enforce table ACL checking.  **This needs to be enabled for your ACLs to have any effect.**
    Any users that are not specified in an ACL policy will be denied.
    Default is `false`.
  * `-queryserver-config-acl-exempt-acl`:  Allows you to specify the name